Provincial Sales Tax

 Do I need a Vendor's Licence?

-Anyone selling taxable goods or services in Saskatchewan is required to obtain a vendor's licence.
+Businesses selling or renting taxable goods or services in Saskatchewan are required to obtain a vendor's licence.

-I provide services only, do I need to become licensed and collect tax?
+I provide services only, do I need to become licensed to collect tax?

-Businesses selling taxable services in Saskatchewan must become licensed as vendors and collect tax.
+Businesses selling taxable services in Saskatchewan must become licensed as vendors to collect PST.